bitpay/insight-api/README.md

 # *insight API*

 *insight API* is an open-source bitcoin blockchain REST and websocket API.
-Insight API runs in NodeJS and use LevelDB for storage.
+Insight API runs in NodeJS and uses LevelDB for storage.

 This is a backend-only service.
 If you're looking for the web frontend application, take a look at https://github.com/bitpay/insight.